ruslanlap/PowerToysRun-CheatSheets/README.md

 ## 📝 Overview

 **CheatSheets** is a PowerToys Run plugin that lets you instantly find cheat sheets and command examples for various tools and programming languages.
-Search through tldr pages, cheat.sh, and offline documentation—no browser required!
+Search through [tldr pages](https://tldr.sh/), [cheat.sh](https://cheat.sh/), and [devhints.io](https://devhints.io/), offline documentation—no browser required!

 - **Plugin ID:** `41BF0604C51A4974A0BAA108826D0A94`
 - **Action Keyword:** `cs` or change to `cheatsheet`